simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2024-11-25
+<br />**This image is owned by:**
+Alex Lin
+(Chilescope)

+<br />**Title of the image:**  The Horsehead Nebula
+<br />**Description for the image:**  One of the most identifiable nebulas in the sky, the Horsehead Nebula in Orion, is part of a large, dark, molecular cloud.
+Also known as Barnard 33, the unusual shape was first discovered on a photographic plate in the late 1800s.
+The red glow originates from hydrogen gas predominantly behind the nebula, ionized by the nearby bright star Sigma Orionis.
+The darkness of the Horsehead is caused mostly by thick dust, although the lower part of the Horsehead's neck casts a shadow to the left.
+Streams of gas leaving the nebula are funneled by a strong magnetic field.
+Bright spots in the Horsehead Nebula's base are young stars just in the process of forming.
+Light takes about 1,500 years to reach us from the Horsehead Nebula.
+The featured image was taken from the Chilescope Observatory in the mountains of Chile.
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/Horsehead_Lin_2596.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).